Why Your Home WiFi Network Is a High-Value Target

 Securing your home WiFi network is not a one-time event.
 Threats evolve, new vulnerabilities are disclosed in router firmware, and your network changes as you add devices.
 A simple quarterly routine keeps your defenses current without demanding significant time.

 Monthly: Check for router firmware updates.
 Major manufacturers—ASUS, Netgear, TP-Link, Eero, and others—push patches for newly discovered vulnerabilities throughout the year.
 Most modern routers can auto-update, but verify the setting is active and that updates are actually being applied.
+This takes two minutes in the admin panel.

 When replacing a router: Perform a factory reset before donating or reselling your old unit, and verify the reset cleared your configuration data.
 Routers in service for more than five years should be evaluated for replacement, particularly if the manufacturer has ended firmware support.
 An unsupported router will never receive patches for future vulnerabilities—no amount of configuration hardening compensates for that.